benetech/wp-youtube-lyte/readme.txt

 Just ask, I'll see what I can do.

 == Changelog ==
+= 0.4.1 =
+* add fullscreen-button to player
+* disable size in options if html5 is selected
+* move player_sizes.inc to player_sizes.inc.php

 = 0.4.0 =
 * add options to change player size (does not apply to html5-version)
 * noscript optimizations: show image (typically useful in rss-feeds), no text if config is to show links beneath lyte-player